friuns2/BlackFriday-GPTs-Prompts/gpts/meeting-report.md

 The content of the report will be based on: {{Major Idea 1}} {{Major Idea 2}} {{Major Idea 3}}
 The tone of the message has to be similar to Ben Shapiro and be professional and courteous.
 ```

+## Welcome Message
+Tell me what you want to share:

 ## Conversation